y7ksoftware/plate/2-platforms/craft/readme.md

 ## Favicons

-- Replace all Favicons in `resources/assets/images/meta/`
+- Replace all Favicons in `public/assets/images/meta/`
 - Replace `favicon.ico` and `browserconfig.xml` in `public/` and `public/de/`
-- Use correct file-paths in `browserconfig.xml` and `resources/assets/images/meta/manifest.json`
+- Use correct file-paths in `browserconfig.xml` and `public/assets/images/meta/manifest.json`

 ## Development

 ### Local Server

 You can use [Laravel Homestead](https://laravel.com/docs/master/homestead) as development server.
 Please read [these instructions](https://medium.com/@didgeoridoo/how-to-get-craft-cms-2-5-running-on-a-laravel-homestead-3-0-x-vagrant-box-556fe57ff807#.siftkm7kt) on how to set it up to get Craft running on it.
-Run `gulp watch` to build and watch your files, while livereloading the browser via browser-sync.
+Run `npm run watch` to build and watch your files, while livereloading the browser via browser-sync.
 Visit [http://localhost:3000](http://localhost:3000) to view the page.
 It works as a proxy to your dev domain specified in the `.env` file.
 Use your original url for going to the CMS Backend tough.

 ### Build Assets

-- Run `gulp`  for development build of all assets (non-minified)
+- Run `npm run dev`  for development build of all assets (non-minified)
 - Run `npm run prod` for production build (minified sources and minified images)

 ### Localtunnel